nishiHinode/nishiHinode/README.md

 - 👋 Hi, I’m @nishiHinode
 - 👀 I’m interested in Anime, Coding and Games
-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 I’m currently learning C/C++ and JavaScript

 <!---
 nishiHinode/nishiHinode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.